ckagiri/ligitabl/README.md

 Notes:

 - Compose builds the API from `./api` and wires it to the `db` container (Postgres 16).
+- To run only the API in the background (and auto-start DB), use: `make compose-up-app`.
+- View app logs with: `make compose-logs-app`.
+Stop just the app: `make compose-stop-app`.
+Status: `make compose-ps`.
+  - Faster start without rebuild: `make compose-up-app-fast` (uses existing image; won’t pick up new code).
 - Liquibase is disabled by default; enable it at runtime with the Spring profile `liquibase`:
   - Temporary: `SPRING_PROFILES_ACTIVE=liquibase docker compose up -d app`
   - Or add `SPRING_PROFILES_ACTIVE: liquibase` under `app.environment` in `docker-compose.yml`.